 - Promote modern web development practices, such as object-oriented programming tools

 There is a reason why these are the most popular frameworks: they promote very modern web development practices and make it possible to build websites and web applications of all sizes and complexities.
-Let me introduce you to some of them in a close – up.
+Let me introduce you to some of them.

 Laravel is widely popular within large scale web application development.
 It’s built to be simple, easy to learn and supportive of rapid application development.
 And this is exactly the way it is!
 The rich set of features will bring any large scale project to life within days and we do not intend to exaggerate here!
 Its ecosystem has quickly grown along with a supportive community and consequently, lots of tutorials and other learning resources available.

 CakePHP makes building web applications simpler and faster while requiring less code at the same time.
 This modern PHP 7 framework offers a flexible database access layer and a powerful scaffolding system.
 That’s a lot and it does make building both small and complex systems simpler.

 CakePHP is around for more than a decade, but it’s still among the most popular PHP frameworks, as it has always managed to keep up with time.
 The latest version, CakePHP 3.0 enhanced session management, improved modularity by decoupling several components and increased the ability to create more standalone libraries.

 Symfony aims at building robust applications in an enterprise context.
 It gives developers total control over the configuration, as from the directory structure to the foreign libraries, almost everything can be customized in here!
 The components of the framework are used by many impressive projects such as Drupal content management system, phpBB forum software and even Laravel.
 Symfony ecosystem consists of a large set of reusable components, vibrant and active community, the framework itself and what’s maybe the most important – philosophy of taking PHP to the next level.